carlostorrescubila/Portfolio/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Carlos Torres is a Data Scientist at [Banco General](https://www.bgeneral.com/).
-His role is to create machine learning models that increase profits and sales of various products.
+Carlos Torres is a Data Scientist with a strong background in Statistics, Machine Learning, and Big Data Analytics.

-He obtained his Bachelor’s of Science and Master’s Degree at the [University of Salamanca](https://www.usal.es/) where he studied statistics, programming, and machine learning, and participated in extracurricular activities, volunteering and internships.
+He holds both a Bachelor’s degree in Statistics and a Master’s degree in Advanced Data Analysis and Big Data from the [University of Salamanca](https://www.usal.es/), where he developed solid skills in programming, predictive modeling, and applied research.

-Carlos is currently focused on expanding his knowledge in Data Science and building a career as a researcher parallel to his career as a Data Scientist.
+Carlos has experience working with cloud platforms such as AWS and Databricks, where he has trained and deployed machine learning models for real-world applications.
+Previously, he worked at [Banco General](https://www.bgeneral.com/), where he developed data-driven solutions to optimize loan recovery and increase the bank’s profitability.

+He is currently focused on expanding his expertise in advanced analytics and data-driven decision-making to develop impactful and efficient solutions, while continuing to explore new applications of artificial intelligence and machine learning in real-world contexts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Vitae_Carlos_En.pdf" "newtab" >}} CV {{< /staticref >}}.